eschabell/jbpm52_demo_rulenode/README.md

 You can read the test class comments for details as to what is happening and you will see the output of the process as it enters and leaves nodes.
-The age of the person in the test currently determines if the request is Valid or Invalid (18+ age).
+The age of the person in the test currently determines if the request is Valid or Invalid (18+ age) and then the amount of the persons request is tested for valid or invalid (amount >= 1000).

-Still TODO: integrate the Business Rule node to actually do something with an external rule file and to extend valid path to then check for valid amount in request.
+Still TODO: integrate the Finance Rules to actually do something with an external rule file and to extend valid path to then check for valid amount in request.

-An example run should look like this if your validRequest is true:
+An example run should look like this if your request is of valid age and amount:

 	Entering Initialize Node

 	Leaving Initialize Node

-	Gateway evaluating for Invalid Request path...

-	Gateway evaluating for Valid Request path...

-	Entering Valid Action Node.
+	Gateway: Qualify Age

+	Gateway: Qualify Age

+	Entering Adult Customer Node

-	Detected and acting on a Valid Request.
+	Detected and reporting valid request

 	Set validRequest to: true

+	Leaving Adult Customer Node

+	Entering Finance Rules Node

+	Leaving Finance Rules Node.

+	Gateway: Decide Financial Status

-	Leaving Valid Action Node.
+	Leaving Finance Rules Node.

+	Gateway: Decide Financial Status

+	Entering Rich Customer Node

+	Detected and reporting valid request

+	Leaving Rich Customer Node

 	Process Ended.